lyteword/chspurgeon-tod/volume-7/psalm-148.md

 **Verse 9.** *Fruitful trees and all cedars.* The praise of God is in the rustling voices of the trees.
 They fulfil his purpose in giving fruit to refresh, and shelter and shadow for a covert, and their murmur is the soft cadence that chants mercy and grace.
 In India, the ancients reported that the trees were worshipped as divine, and death was a penalty awarded to those who cut them down.
 In classic mythology the groves were the homes of gods.
 Jehovah decreed that an ark of safety for man, and also a temple for himself, should be constructed of wood.
 Thus more than any other created things, the trees of the wood have redounded to his glory.— *Le Blanc.*

 **Verse 9.** *Fruitful trees.* Rather *fruit trees;* the fruit bearing tree being representative of one division of the vegetable world, planted and reared by man; the "cedars" of the other, which are (Ps 104:16) of God's own plantation.
-So in Ps 148:10 we have *wild* animals and *domesticated* animals.— *A.S.
-Aglen.*
+So in Ps 148:10 we have *wild* animals and *domesticated* animals.— *A. S. Aglen.*

 **Verse 9.** *Trees.*